Skip to content

 6. Garnish Island, County Cork

-Garnish Island is a beautiful island located in Glengarriff Harbor on the Beara Peninsula.
-It is a heavenly place known for its beautiful gardens and it acts as a small island home to a colony of wild seals.
-In the interactive sculpture gardens, visitors can relax and explore nature creatively and enjoy the beautiful flowers, trees and birds.
-It is a place of tranquility and escape.
+Garnish Island is a beautiful island in Glengarriff Harbor on the Beara Peninsula.
+It is a heavenly place known for its beautiful gardens and is home to a small colony of wild seals.
+Visitors can relax and explore nature creatively in the interactive sculpture gardens while enjoying the beautiful flowers, trees, and birds.
+It is a place of tranquillity and escape.

 7. Dursey Island, County Cork

-Dursey Island is an island located at the southwestern tip of the Beara Peninsula in County Cork.
+Dursey Island is located at the southwestern tip of the Beara Peninsula in County Cork.
 It is an island without shops or restaurants, but its landscapes are exceptional.
 Dursey Island is 6.5km long and 1.5km wide.
-Separated from the rest of Ireland by an inlet called “The Dursey Sound”, the island is connected by a cable car which is the only cable car to cross open sea water in Europe.
-This island is therefore an attraction for tourists to enjoy the cable car but also to enjoy an incredible view of the ocean and enriching archaeological sites.
+Separated from the rest of Ireland by an inlet called “The Dursey Sound”, the island is connected by a cable car, the only cable car to cross open sea water in Europe.
+This island is, therefore, an attraction for tourists to enjoy the cable car, an incredible view of the ocean and enriching archaeological sites.

 8. Skellig Islands, County Kerry

-Located in County Kerry, the Skelligs Islands are two rocks 8 miles off the Iveragh Peninsula.
-It is one of the most beautiful archipelagos in Ireland with some of Ireland’s most famous islands thanks in large part to Star Wars, which used the Skelligs as a filming location.
+The Skellig Islands are two rocks 8 miles off the Iveragh Peninsula in County Kerry.
+It is one of the most beautiful archipelagos in Ireland, with some of Ireland’s most famous islands, thanks mainly to Star Wars, which used the Skelligs as a filming location.

 The two islands of the archipelago are Skellig Michael and Little Skellig.
 Considered a UNESCO World Heritage Site, Skellig Michael is the largest and wildest island in the Skellig, known for its impressive black rocky outcrop that rises to 218 meters.
-On this island, you can admire the wonderful buildings still intact where monks once lived.
+On this island, you can admire the beautiful buildings still intact where monks once lived.
 These monks mainly fished and left Skellig Michael in the 13th century, abandoning their churches and huts.
 Unlike Skellig Michael, Little Skellig has never been inhabited.
-It offers you an exceptional flora and fauna as well as wild and spectacular views.
+It offers exceptional flora, fauna, and wild and spectacular views.

 Islands